Daniel J. Frey

 Holidays.

-Now, all put on hold.
+Now, all is put on hold.

-Put on a shelf for another time a future place.
+Put on a shelf for another time, a future place.

 Who has been changed?